ArjunReddy07/wind-stf/docs/thesis/md/background.md

 In \cite{brockwell2016intro}, Brockwell & Davis define time series as "a set of observations $y_t$, each one being recorded at a specific time $t$."
 When observations are recorded at discrete times, they are called a discrete-time time series, on which we focus this work.

-An important task in time series analysis is time series forecasting: "prediction of data at future times using observations collected in the past" \cite{hyndman2018principles}.
+An important task in time series analysis is time series forecasting, which concerns "the prediction of data at future times using observations collected in the past" \cite{hyndman2018principles}.
 Time series forecasting permeates most aspects of modern business, such as business planning from production to distribution,  finance and marketing, inventory control, and customer management (\cite{oreshkin2020nbeats}).
 In some business use cases, a single point in forecasting accuracy may represent millions of dollars (\cite{kahn2003apudOreshkin}, \cite{jain2017apudOreshkin}).

 Time series forecasting tasks can be categorized in terms of (a) inputs, (b) modeling, and (c) outputs.
 In terms of inputs, one can use exogenous features or not, one or more input time series (univariate *versus* multivariate).
 In terms of modeling, one must define a resolution (e.g., hourly, weekly), can aggregate data in different levels (hierarchical *versus* non-hierarchical), and can use different schemes for generating models (we distinguish statistical from machine learning-based).
 Finally, regarding outputs, a forecasting task might involve making predictions in terms of single values or whole distributions (deterministic *versus* probabilistic), point-predictions or prediction intervals, predict values for either a single point or for multiple points in future time (one-step-ahead *versus* multi-step-ahead).
-In this work, we focus on deterministic, one-step-ahead point forecasts.

-In *univariate forecasting*, one aims to predict the value of a variable $y_{T+1}$ based on measurements $\boldsymbol{y} _{1:T} = \{y_1,…,y_T\}$.
-We denote by $\hat{y}_{T+1}$ the forecast value.
-More generally, one might be interested in forecasting for the  $h$ time period ahead.
-For a given task, $h$ is often referred to as the *forecast horizon*.
-In contrast to the univariate setting, *multivariate forecasting* models rely on historical observations not from a single but from several input variables, which can be expressed by a sequence of input vectors $\boldsymbol{X}_{1:T} = \{\boldsymbol{X}_1, ..., \boldsymbol{X}_T\}$.
+In this work, we focus on deterministic, one-step ahead point forecasting, where one is interested in obtaining a function $f: \mathbb{R}^T \rightarrow \mathbb{R}$ (a *forecasting model*) that maps historical observations  $\boldsymbol{y} _{1:T} = \{y_1,…,y_T\}$ of a variable $y_t$ to its value in a future time step $T+h$, for a forecasting horizon of interest $h$.

+The main requirement for a forecasting model concerns the accuracy of its forecasts $\hat{y}_{t|T}$.
+This accuracy is quantified by a *metric*, which summarizes the distribution of the forecast error $e_{t} = y_{t} - \hat{y}_{t|T}$ over the different evaluation timesteps $t$.
+In the following subsections, we introduce some typical options for (a) schemes for defining the evaluation timesteps $t$ (\ref{model evaluation}), (b) accuracy metrics (\ref{model-evaluation}), as well as (c) approaches for generating  forecasting models (\ref{baseline-methods}, \ref{statistical-methods}, \ref{ml-methods}).

+### 2.3.1 Model Evaluation

+-  training dataset $\{y_1,…,y_T\}$ and a test dataset $\{y_{T+1}, y_{T+2},…\}$.

+- Accuracy criteria, known as *metrics*

+- Models that approximate $f$ are assessed in terms of how accurate they are  iterms of their forecasts accuracy, the forecasts for a point in the future $\hat{y}_t$
+- Estimate its generalization error via test set

+### 2.3.2 Accuracy Metrics

-### 2.2.1 Forecasting Methods
+### 2.3.3 Forecasting Approaches

+getting better results – general approach: minimizing residuals, by  using a partition of the available historical data for updating (iteratively or not) the model parameters configuration towards one that either (a) maximizes the likelihood of this configuration or (b) minimizes a loss function.
+The likelihood is defined as the relative number of ways that a configuration of model parameters can produce the provided data (\cite{mcelreath2020rethinking}).
+In contrast, loss functions quantify the deviation between predicted and ground truth values.
+The Mean Squared Error (MSE, \ref{eq-mse}) is a typical choice for a loss function for continuous-type responses, as it accounts for both bias and variance errors, besides exhibiting smoothness amenable to convex optimization (\cite{goodfellow2016deep}).
+$$
+MSE = \frac{1}{N}\sum_{t=1}^N e^2_t
+$$
+The ultimate aim of the optimization process underlying the model inference is to maximize model generalization performance, i.e., to minimize its generalization error.
+Aiming at an unbiased estimation of this error, one often dedicates exclusive partitions of the available data for (a) model inference and for (b) assessing the generalization error.
+The partition (a) is often referred as the *training set*; the partition (b), as the *test set* (\cite{hyndman2018principles}, \ref{fig-training-test-split}).

+\ref{methods-overview} gives an overviased on available measurements . ew of the methods reviewed in this work.
+We start by presenting simple forecasting methods[¹], which are often used as baselines for other methods (\cite{hyndman2018principles}.

-Analogous to Murphy in \cite{murphy2012probabilistic}, we distinguish the concepts of method, model, and model inference algorithm.
+[^1]: Analogous to Murphy in \cite{murphy2012probabilistic}, we draw distinctions between the concepts of method, model, and model inference algorithm.
 A method can specify (1) how training data is used to generate a model (training, model inference, i.e., inference of its parameters) and (2) how a generated model uses its parameters and its input to make a prediction (inference).
 We denote by a model any unique configuration of parameters in a space defined by a method.
 Equivalently, a model represents a response surface (deterministic model) or the distribution of the response conditional on its inputs (probabilistic model).

-\ref{methods-overview} gives an overview of the methods reviewed in this work.
-We start by presenting simple forecasting methods, which are often used as baselines for other methods (\cite{hyndman2018principles}).

 **![methods-overview](/home/jonasmmiguel/Desktop/methods-overview.png)**Fig. ???.
 Forecasting methods presented in this work.
 Most of these methods only model dependencies of temporal nature and are presented in this section.
 Exception are DCRNN, ST-GCN, and Graph WaveNet (ML-based), presented in section \ref{spatio-temporal-forecasting}.
 They explicitly approach a more general forecasting setting where capturing both temporal and spatial dependencies is a central concern.

-**Historical Average (HA) method. ** Forecast for any point assumes a constant value: the average of the historical data (\ref{eq-naive}).
-$$
-\hat{y}_{T+h|T} = \frac{1}{T}\sum_{t=1}^Ty_t
-$$
+#### 2.3.3.1 Baseline Approaches

 **Naïve method**.
 Forecast for any point assumes a constant value: the value from the last observation (\ref{eq-naive}).
 As the naïve forecast is the optimal prediction for a random walk process, it is also known as the *random walk* method.
 $$
 \hat{y}_{T+h|T} = y_T